 These diverse activities are unified by an appreciation for the power of interdisciplinary activities to foster personal growth within a culture of collaboration.

-In 1992 Greenberg retired from full service as a univetsity professor and now serves as a Professor Emeritus.
+In 2012 Greenberg retired from full service as a university professor and now serves as a Professor Emeritus.
 He has taught Ethology and Sociobiology as interdisciplinary courses and has continued to offer his spring seminar, “Art and Organism” continually since 1979.

 Greenberg’s core scientific research involves the physiological causes and consequences of social interactions.
 In particular, the role of stress physiology in regulating social organization, aggression, and reproduction, often using the green anole lizard as a model species.
 His teaching emphasis is ethology and sociobiology, but he also offers the innovative annual University Studies Interdisciplinary seminar, “Art and Organism.”
 This course was informed to large extent by a Stokely Institute Lectureship, “Scientific Inquiry,” an intensive 5 week interdisciplinary science course for competitively selected Stokely Fellows.